-For the AMD Zen generation CPUs (Ryzen/Threadripper/Epyc) ADF should run on all physical cores (without hyper-threading).
-Linux users should install the AMS2019 Zen binaries, which have been optimized for this CPU architecture.
+For the AMD Zen generation CPUs (Ryzen/Threadripper/Epyc) ADF should run on all physical cores (without SMT).
+Starting with AMS2019 special Zen-optimized binaries are available that have been optimized for this CPU architecture.

-14.13 How can I limit the number of processors or CPU cores used by AMS or one of the modules?
+15.14 How can I limit the number of processors or CPU cores used by AMS or one of the modules?